 I used to be very critical to ‘quantity’ art that was made in a short-term period.
 And told myself that creative outputs should not depend on a consistent short-term deadline.
 Because if it did, The quality would go then cost, stress would increase, and the balance between work and personal life would also be at stake.

 Quality over quantity, right?
-Until I read this article, which says the best way to improve as an artist, is to focus on the quality of your work while striving to improve it.
+Until I noticed that the best way to improve as an artist, is to focus on the quality of your work while striving to improve it.
+This article states that quality will eventually turn into quality if you keep being consistent and thriving yourself to your own limit.

 In some form this article is absolutely right.
 You need lots of ideas to play with and producing a lot helps to contribute ideas for your creative mind to work with.
 If you do not experiment, all your creativity would not result in useful output.